tomkat-cr/genericsuite-asdt-be/README.md

     title="GenericSuite logo by Carlos J. Ramirez"
 />

-Welcome to the GenericSuite Agentic Software Development Team (backend version).

-This project provides a team of autonomous entities designed to solve software development problems using AI to make decisions, learn from interactions, and adapt to changing conditions without human intervention.
+The [GenericSuite](https://genericsuite.carlosjramirez.com) Agentic Software Development Team ([ASDT](https://github.com/tomkat-cr/genericsuite-asdt-be)) provides a team of autonomous entities designed to solve software development problems using AI to make decisions, learn from interactions, and adapt to changing conditions without human intervention.

 This project is powered by different Agentic Frameworks, like [CrewAI](https://crewai.com), [Camel AI](https://camel-ai.org), [LangGraph](https://www.langchain.com/langgraph) and [Smolagent](https://huggingface.co/docs/smolagents/index).
 With them, set up a multi-agent AI system is straightforward, leveraging these powerful and flexible frameworks.